zopefoundation/z3c.recipe.paster/src/z3c/recipe/paster/README.txt

 z3c.recipe.paster
 -----------------

 This Zope 3 recipes offers a Paste Deploy setup for Zope3 projects.
+It requires to define a PAste DEploy *.ini file in the buoldout.cfg.
+If you need a simple PasteScript setup you can use the z3c.recipe.paster:paster recipe which allows to run already existing *.ini files.

 Options